ibm-cloud-docs/openwhisk/namespaces.md

 ### What do I do if I have a Cloud Foundry-based namespace?
 {: #cf_namespace}

 Your Cloud Foundry-based namespaces still work.
-However, in order to take advantage of new features, you must create an IAM-enabled namespace.
+However, to take advantage of new features, you must create an IAM-enabled namespace.

 ### How do I see a list of my {{site.data.keyword.openwhisk_short}} namespaces?
 {: #how_list_namespace}